Representation Learning for Equivariant Inference with Guarantees: Background on Group and Representation Theory

 From a learning perspective, approximating the conditional expectation operator sufficiently well for a relevant set of functions in $\LpyFull$ implies that we can approximate the conditional probability measure of any set $\sA \in \Sigma_\vsY$.
 This enables both regression \textit{and} uncertainty quantification applications with a single model (see \cref{eq:uses_of_conditional_expectation_operator}).

-\section{Background on group and representation theory}
+\section{Background on Group and Representation Theory}

-\paragraph{Group actions and representations} This section provides a concise overview of the fundamental concepts in group and representation theory, which are used to define the symmetries of the random variables we consider in this work.
+\paragraph{Group Actions and Representations} This section provides a concise overview of the fundamental concepts in group and representation theory, which are used to define the symmetries of the random variables we consider in this work.
 For a comprehensive background on these topics in finite-dimensional vector spaces, see \citet{weiler2023EquivariantAndCoordinateIndependentCNNs}; for the infinite-dimensional case, consult \citet{Knapp1986}.
 These concepts will be referenced as needed in the main text.
 To begin, we define a group as an abstract mathematical object. \begin{definition}[Group] A group is a set $\G$, endowed with a binary composition operator defined as:

 \end{definition} We are primarily interested in symmetry groups, i.e., groups of transformations acting on a set $\vsX$.
-Each transformation is a bijection that leaves a fundamental property invariant.
+Each transformation is a bijection that leaves a fundamental property of the element of the set invariant.
 For example, if $\vsX$ represents states of a dynamical system, the invariant property is the state energy (see \cref{fig:example_group_action}); if $\vsX$ is a data space, the preserved quantity is typically the probability density/distribution (see \cref{fig:symmetry_priors_long}). \begin{definition}[Group action on a set \citep{weiler2023EquivariantAndCoordinateIndependentCNNs}] Let $\vsX$ be a set endowed with symmetry group $\G$.
 The (left) group action of the group $\G$ on the set $\vsX$ is a map:

 \end{definition}